Artur Pastor

 Artur Pastor (1 May 1922 in Alter do Chão – 17 September 1999 in Lisbon), was a Portuguese photographer.

 Exhibitions

-He individually held 14 photography exhibitions with focus on the one that took place at Foz Palace in 1970 with 360 pieces of work, and at the Galveias Palace in 1986, involving 136 photographs.
-After his death 3 other exhibitions took place with his pieces of work.
+He individually held fourteen photography exhibitions with focus on the one that took place at the Foz Palace in 1970 with 360 pieces of work, and at the Galveias Palace in 1986, involving 136 photographs.

+After his death, three other exhibitions took place with his pieces of work.